Edward L. Kafka

 Korean Terraign and Fighting in Major Battles in Korean War

-Edward Kafka described the mountains and farm land that reached all over that land.
-He fought at Heartbreak Ridge, the Iron Triangle, and Porkchop Hill.
+Edward Kafka describes the mountains and farm land that reached all over that land.
+He recalls fighting all along the 38th parallel, including at Heartbreak Ridge, the Iron Triangle, and Porkchop Hill.
+He explains they would create artificial smoke to provide cover.

 Share YouTube: